jpswade/jpswade.github.io/_posts/2007-03-15-supercalifragilisticexpialidocious.md

 So when the cat has got your tongue

-There&#8217;s no need for dismay
+There's no need for dismay

 Just summon up this word

-And then you&#8217;ve got a lot to say
+And then you've got a lot to say

 But better use it carefully